How Productboard scales transparency across their global team with RewatchCourtney Chuang

 Over the course of the last year, Productboard’s team has nearly doubled in size.
 With features being shipped all the time and the company moving at a rapid pace, that’s meant a lot of new faces who’ve needed to get up to speed, fast.

-Ruzicka runs an onboarding session for new engineering hires where he provides an overview of their application’s architecture.
+Tomas runs an onboarding session for new engineering hires where he provides an overview of their application’s architecture.
 When he first held his regular meeting after bringing on Rewatch, he was surprised to discover that a number of them had already watched a previous session.

-“Rather than having to repeat myself,” shares Ruzicka, “they came prepared with additional questions.
+“Rather than having to repeat myself,” shares Tomas, “they came prepared with additional questions.
 That means I don’t have to start at a super high level and can focus on whatever they’re actually interested in.
 This is exactly how I think onboarding should be.”

 Embracing a transparent, recording-first culture